By Bryan Bergeron View In Digital Edition

 This is just one example of how electronic circuits can be used to rapidly model the behavior of a variety of systems.
 In practice, few people actually do modeling with discrete components, and instead opt to use a circuit modeling and simulation application.

-My latest favorite free circuit simulator is “Quite Universal Circuit Simulator” or QUCS from SourceForge (https://sourceforge.net/projects/qucs).
+A favorite free circuit simulator of mine is “Quite Universal Circuit Simulator” or QUCS from SourceForge (https://sourceforge.net/projects/qucs).
 It’s probably too advanced for someone new to circuit simulation, but the graphical user interface is both intuitive and easy to use.

 If you want to learn more about modeling systems with electronic circuits, search the Web for “electrical equivalent model of <domain>” — where <domain> is the system or process you’re interested in modeling.
 For example, when I searched for “electrical equivalent model of steel corrosion,” I found circuit diagrams, academic papers, and other references that detailed the design and use of specific circuit diagrams.
 Most models were based on a simple voltage source and groups of interconnected RC filters.